sukanta022/test/README.md

 <b>4) How can you share state between components in React?</b><br>
-Ans: Using Lift Up State, it passes the data from parent component to child component.
-For example:<br>
+Ans: Using the Lift Up State, it passes the data from parent component to child component.
+For example,<br>
 <br>
 <code>
 const Parent = () =&gt; {<br>